A Simple Guide to Caller ID Telephones and Their Operation

 Call Log and Memory

-- Check the time and date of received calls
+- See the time and date of calls they got

-- Redial numbers directly from the call log
+- Call numbers again right from the call log

 Call Blocking and Filtering